Soft Pumpkin Cookies with a muffin-top texture and soft, gooey chocolate pockets! They’re bakery-worthy and come together in just one bowl.

-If you’re hoping for pumpkin cookies without chocolate chips, these Pumpkin Cookies With Cream Cheese Frosting are every bit as soft and thick.
+For pumpkin cookies without chocolate chips, try these soft and thick Pumpkin Cookies with Cream Cheese Frosting.

 Soft pumpkin cookies on a plate with warm, melting chocolate chips, delicious and ready to be eaten.